-L. Conduct a DC continuity test from the center of the SO 239 socket to the bottom insulated terminal on the center post.
+- J. Use the remaining small support cord to attach with the clamps to Spreaders 1 and 6 to pull them back into shape.
+This cord should be located at about the 15 meter wire but put it where it seems to do the most good in pulling the spreaders back straight. - K. Conduct a DC continuity test from the center of the SO 239 socket to the bottom insulated terminal on the center post.
 You should have zero DC resistance.
 Also check across the center of the socket to the outside of the socket to be sure there is no short anywhere.
 Of course, the transmission line should not be connected for these tests.
-This is a simple test and can save you a lot of aggravation of having to bring the antenna back down in the event there is a problem.

 You should use coax seal when making the final connection of your transmission line to the hexagonal beam to keep moisture from contaminating the coax line.
 You can route your coax cable over the edge of the base plate.